jefische/portfolio/src/content/blog/13_Revature-Week2.md

 Data Query Language (DQL) - SELECT.
 The JOIN clause is part of the DQL.

 JDBC - Java Database Connectivity is a low-level API used to write Java code that interacts with relational databases via SQL

+7/2/25

+Functional interfaces are interfaces with only one abstract method.
+They can be implemented using lambda expressions as well (like one line function definitions)
+Lambda expressions are a concise way to represent an instance of a functional interface: (parameter list) -> expression.

+7/29/25
+Spring Framework simplifies Java programming by creating modular, scalable code through decoupling and dependency injection.

+The Inversion of Control (IoC) container, represented by the Bean Factory and the Application Context, manages object creation and assembly behind the scenes.

+The ApplicationContext extends the capabilities of the Bean Factory, providing infrastructure services, dependency injection, and application configuration.

+The decoupling through dependency injection simplifies maintenance, testing, and scalability of the application.

+Applications are typically broken in a Web Layer, Service Layer, and Database Layer.